puffergas/PiStack/README.md

 # PiStack
-PiStack is a remote radio interface for FlightGear, that is designed to work with the Raspberry Pi Official thouch screen.However it should run on other devices the can run Python.
+PiStack is a remote radio interface for FlightGear, that is designed to work with the Raspberry Pi Official thouch screen.However it should run on other devices that can run Python3.

 ## Screenshots
 ![Main Screen](https://i.imgur.com/An9qOjD.png)